christianalfoni/EmptyBox/posts/2015_09_22_Introducing-Cerebral.md

 The array in this signal indicates that the *getMessages* action is asynchronous.
 We do not define asynchronous behavior in the action itself, but in the signal.
 This increases your understanding of how the signal runs.
 We also define an object following *getMessages*.
 All actions can be followed by an object.
 The object represents paths.
 By default any action can choose a *success* or *error* path, but you can also define your own.

 The arrays defined on **success** and **error** does not mean actions inside it runs asynchronous.
 Arrays are also required to express paths.
 So arrays inside an array means that it is asynchronous.
-So think of the arguments passed to the signal as an array... which they actually are.
+So think of the arguments passed to the signal as an array... which it actually is.

 Let us take a look at the *getMessages* action.